Choose another writer in this calendar:

 Novelist, essayist, one of the greatest writers of post-war Finland.
-Linna's major works, Tuntematon sotilas (1954, The Unknown Soldier), or the historical family saga Täällä Pohjantähden alla (1959-1963, Here Beneath the North Star), are nearly at every home in Finland.
+Väinö Linna's major works, Tuntematon sotilas (1954, The Unknown Soldier), or the historical family saga Täällä Pohjantähden alla (1959-1963, Here Beneath the North Star), can be found nearly in every Finnish home.

 "It's just that we've got to fight or well'll have to run all the way to the sea.
 Those bastards'll keep after you, make no mistake about that.
 But if you stick where you are even though all hell breaks loose, what can they do?
 That's the strategy of defensive war.
 It's all there is to it and all there'll ever be." (from The Unknown Soldier)

 Väinö Linna was born into a working class family in Urjala in